Legal

 Pursuant to the GDPR, in the absence of an adequacy decision, a controller or processor may transfer personal data to a third country only if it has provided appropriate safeguards, and on condition that enforceable rights and effective legal remedies for data subjects are available.
 Such safeguards may be provided for by standard data protection clauses adopted by the European Commission (“EU SCCs”).

-The European Commission has adopted the decision 2021/914/EU on 4 June 2021, which provides for modernized standard contractual clauses.
-These new EU SCCs are not valid for restricted international transfers under UK GDPR.
+The European Commission has adopted the decision 2021/914/EU on 4 June 2021, which provides for modernised standard contractual clauses.

 CCPA Compliance